rory81/growing_funds/README.md

 - project_category.html: to display all projects per selected category
 - projectdetail.html: show the details for one specific project
 - projects.html: homepage, showing the top-3 top earners and the last 5 projects that were newly added
-- search_projects.html: page showing the results from the top searchbar.
+- search_projects.html: page showing the results from the top search bar.
 Not using the homepage as there are filters (top-3 and top-5) on the projects
 - startprojectform.html: form to create and publish your own project
 - checkout.html: the form where the user can pledge an amount of their choosing to a project the user is interested in.
 - payment_success.html: shows the results of an succeeded payment